 10. Consider Getting Disaster Plan In Order

 You should think about having a disaster plan in place for power outages.
 If your household is struck by a power outage, your dog (and you) may suffer from heat-stroke or overheating.
 It is a good idea to keep a generator for home use and first aid kit on hand, such as the Canine Friendly Pet First Aid Kit or the Trek Safe Pet Travel Kit.

 Summertime is a period when you need to pay more attention to your besty.
 They are very delicate during this time of year.

 Showing your pet some love during hot weather will go a long way to keep your dog safe this summer.

 Remember that not all the tips here will be applicable to you, it all depends on the weather in your area and the type of dog you have.

-I am confident that this article contains all the dog summer safety tips that you need to keep your pooch in good shape during the hot summer months.
+I am confident that this article contains all the summer safety tips that you need to keep your dog in good shape during the hot summer months.